abstractguy/xagents/README.md

     xagents <command> <agent>

-Which should list the exact commands that are available to the command + agent
+Which should list command + agent options combined

 Flags (Available for all agents)